pohjantahti/openmobius/README.md

 3. Run

 ```
-npm start
+npm run dev
 ```

-and open `localhost:3000` in browser (may open automatically)
+and open `localhost:8888` in browser